apache/arrow-adbc/docs/source/format/how_manager.rst

 the driver correspond to which functions in the ADBC API definitions, without having to hardcode this knowledge.

-ADBC anticipated this, and defined :cpp:struct:`AdbcDriver`.
+ADBC anticipated this, and defined :c:struct:`AdbcDriver`.
 This is just a table of function pointers with one entry per ADBC function.
 That way, an application can dynamically load a driver and call an entrypoint function that returns this table of function pointers.
 (It does have to hardcode or guess